parkpow/deep-license-plate-recognition/README.md

 <br><br><br>

-## Number Plate Recognition from a Live Camera stream
+## Number Plate Recognition from a Live Camera Stream
 Follow the instructions above to **install OpenCv** including the installation of dependancies `requests` and `pillow`.
 Then run the script as shown below.

 `python anpr_camera_stream.py --camera RTSP_STREAM_URL --api-key MY_TOKEN --regions fr --output /path/to/save.csv`
 Run:
 `python anpr_campera_stream.py --help` for usage.

-For testing purposes when you dont have a camera, you can install [CamOn Live Streaming app](https://play.google.com/store/apps/details?id=com.miv.rtspcamera) from the google play store and use its RTSP url to stream your mobile phone's camera.
+For testing purposes when you don't have a camera, you can install [CamOn Live Streaming app](https://play.google.com/store/apps/details?id=com.miv.rtspcamera) from the Google Play Store and use its RTSP url to stream your mobile phone's camera.

+<br><br><br>

 ---
 Have questions?
 [Let us know](https://platerecognizer.com/contact) how we can help.